What better time to write this, than at five in the morning, with my beautiful boy sleeping on my chest?

 A new face emerged above me.
 “Danielle, I’m the neonatologist.
 I have to tell you that due to the prematurity of your baby, he might die.”

 I felt tears streaming down the sides of my face.
 And then everything went black.

 I came to know that neonatologist well, and she came to love my baby.

-I woke up to Scott holding my hand.
+Scott was holding my hand when I woke up.
 I was freezing and my legs were shaking violently.
 I later found out this was due to hormones.

 “How’s my baby?”